usnistgov/fipy/examples/levelSet/electroChem/README.txt

 trench is the concurrent local increase of the accelerator coverage due to decreasing local surface area, which scales with the local curvature (hence the name of the mechanism).
-A good overview of this mechanism can be found in |citeMoffat|.
+A good overview of this mechanism can be found in [moffatInterface:2004]_.

 Using FiPy to model Superfill
 -----------------------------